tre-dev/tre-dev/README.md

 # Hey there!

-Timo is a founder and software engineer with 7+ years of hands-on experience building products, specialised on the intersection between gaming, blockchain, AI and decentralized systems.
-Entirely self-taught, he has evolved from early web development to leading complex projects that push the boundaries of whats possible.
+I'm a founder and software engineer with 8+ years of hands-on experience building products at the intersection of gaming, blockchain, AI and decentralized systems.
+Entirely self-taught, I've evolved from early web development to leading complex projects that push the boundaries of what's possible.

 ![LLM Activity](https://llm.timoreichert.com/60a403de-c2ec-473b-aa9e-d0209ce17220-dark-biweekly.svg)